Research Article Volume 16 Issue 2

 The method not only focuses on physical pain, but also addresses mental health conditions commonly associated with fibromyalgia, such as depression and anxiety.
 In doing so, MFDR seeks to improve the patient's overall quality of life.
 By equipping patients with tools and techniques to manage their condition, MFDR aims for sustainable results, reducing the likelihood of symptoms recurring and promoting a healthy, active lifestyle.

-The innovative approach of the Fibromulheres® Treatment, designed by the author (Jordana Ribeiro, 2020), presents itself as a revolution in the fight against fibromyalgia, especially aimed at women who seek a life free from pain and dependence on medications.
-This treatment is distinguished by its exclusive methodology, anchored in three fundamental pillars: Nexum, Centrum and Anima, each with its specific focus on neuroscience, emotional and spirituality, respectively.
-The practical application of the MFDR method (Fibromulheres® Method without Pain and Without Medicine) is broken down as follows within the Fibromulheres® Treatment:
+The application of MFDR in the Fibromulheres® Treatment is designed to meet the specific needs of women living with fibromyalgia.
+The innovative approach of the Fibromulheres® Treatment, created by the author (Jordana Ribeiro, 2020), presents itself as a revolution in the fight against fibromyalgia, especially aimed at women who seek a life free from pain and free from dependence on medications.
+This treatment is anchored in three fundamental pillars, which MFDR addresses: Nexum, Centrum and Anima.
+Each with its specific focus on neuroscience, emotional and spirituality, respectively.

-Nexum: Body and Mind Connection through Neuroscience
+Nexum: Connecting Body and Mind through Neuroscience

 Nexum aims to establish a harmonious connection between body and mind, employing neuroscience principles to understand and treat the physical pain associated with fibromyalgia.
 Patients are educated about fibromyalgia, including understanding chronic pain and strategies for managing it.
 This is essential to empowering patients, allowing them to take an active role in their treatment and recovery.